French Artist JR Teams With Imagine Documentaries & Impact Partners For ‘Paper & Glue’

 Said Impact’s Jenny Raskin: “Collaborating with JR, Imagine Documentaries and the entire team behind Paper & Glue has been an uplifting experience at every step.
 JR’s process in creating this film has been uniquely open and spirited – his optimism is infectious and much needed in the world right now.”

-The film is produced in association with Time Studio and Shark Island Institute, with Lynne Benioff and Marc Benioff executive producing for Time and Ian Darling executive producing for Shark Island Institute.
+The film is produced in association with Time Studios and Shark Island Institute, with Lynne Benioff, Marc Benioff and Ian Orefice exec producing for Time and Ian Darling executive producing for Shark Island Institute.
 Also executive producing are Jim & Susan Swartz, Patty Quillin and Regina K Scully.
 Imagine’s Meredith Kaulfers is co-executive producer, along with Paula Froehle, Steve Cohen and Nina & David Fialkow.

 Subscribe to Deadline Breaking News Alerts and keep your inbox happy.